Skip to content

 High on the agenda

-“You can be sure that the Einstein Telescope is being followed very closely there,” says Matthias Grosch.
-“Tests are already being done on materials, cooling methods, and damping potential vibrations.
-Laser specialists already have simple prototypes.
-The project is very much alive, for sure.
-Businesses and researchers are sharing knowledge, although they are still cautious about telling each other exactly what they are working on.
-Behind the scenes, the telescope is certainly attracting more attention.
-The project is also becoming more concrete, emerging from the purely scientific phase and moving to the valorisation phase.
-Ideas are being converted into innovations and products.”
+‘You can be sure that the Einstein Telescope is being closely monitored there,’ emphasises Matthias Grosch.
+“Tests are already being carried out at many locations on materials, cooling methods and the damping of possible vibrations.
+The laser specialists already have promising prototypes.
+The project is definitely alive and active.
+Companies and researchers are already exchanging knowledge, but are still cautious when it comes to revealing exactly what they are working on.
+Behind the scenes, the telescope is getting more attention.
+The project is also becoming more concrete and is moving from the purely scientific phase to the valorisation phase.
+Ideas are now being turned into innovations and products.”

 It’s never too soon

-Matthias Grosch, himself a chemist who enjoys bringing together science and entrepreneurs, therefore also sees great opportunities on the German side of the Meuse-Rhine Euregio.
-“Even if the choice were made for Saxony or Sardinia, the other two candidates, there are great opportunities for specialised companies and institutes in this region.
-After all, there will be a call for tenders after funding has been awarded, and companies with relevant knowledge will then naturally have an advantage.
-They can, of course, also deploy these advantages further afield in Europe.
-Looking at it that way, time is actually short.”
+Matthias Grosch, a chemist who enjoys bringing science and business together, also sees great opportunities on the German side of the Euregio Meuse-Rhine.
+‘Even if one of the other two candidates – Saxony or Sardinia – is chosen, there are great opportunities for specialised companies and institutes in our region.
+After all, once the contract has been awarded, there will be a call for tenders, and companies with relevant knowledge will naturally have an advantage.
+They can also leverage this advantage in other parts of Europe.
+That’s why we need to build momentum now; there’s not much time left.’

-The project manager’s words dovetail perfectly with the vision of the ministers of Economic Affairs of Belgium, the Netherlands, and Germany, who visited the ETpathfinder in Maastricht on 10 March.
-The site is home to a working prototype telescope, precursor to the costly underground ‘triangle’ that should one day measure the slightest gravitational waves.
+The project manager’s words are fully in line with the vision of the ministers of economic affairs of Belgium, the Netherlands and North Rhine-Westphalia, who visited the ‘ETpathfinder’ in Maastricht on 10 March.
+This is where a functional prototype of the telescope is located, the precursor to the precious underground ‘triangle’ that will one day measure even the slightest gravitational waves.

 Economic boost